cyrilletuzi/angular-async-local-storage/README.md

 We follow [Angular LTS support](https://github.com/angular/angular/blob/master/docs/RELEASE_SCHEDULE.md), meaning we support Angular 4 minimum, until October 2018.

-You can still have Angular 2 support by installing version 1 of this lib, but bug fixes has not been backported.

 This module supports [AoT pre-compiling](https://angular.io/guide/aot-compiler).

 This module supports [Universal server-side rendering](https://github.com/angular/universal)